Why and whence the Hilbert space in quantum theory?: Structures on quantum-state space

 \subsection{Summary}

 Now, the logic in foundations of \qt\ should, ideally, avoid the sequencing \eqref{phil-}, and we will adhere to the scheme back toward \eqref{phil-}:

-This is because the search precisely for such a scheme \cite[Introduction]{fuchs2} constitutes the dominant bulk of the subject matter of so extensive literature on math of quantum foundations \cite{engesser, silverman}.
-That is why nearly all the quantum terminology we have accustomed \cite{fried, gudder}---""scalar product, norm, dual space, linear operators/"!functionals, self"=adjointness, expressions and devices like $\langle\bo\psi|\bo\varphi\rangle$, $\frak a_1\frak b_{\smash{1}}^*+\frak a_2\frak b_{\smash{2}}^*+ \cdots$, and $\skew{-1}\widehat{\msf P}$---should be viewed methodologically as \emph{non}"=existing at the beginning.
-The usage of such terms is forbidden until they have been created explicitly without their implication a~priory and without `guessing or fitting to' the familiar constructs.
-Accordingly, the problem as to how a calculus on the $\bbH$"=space will look like, \ie\ which mathematical structures are entailed by quantum paradigm, is determined in our exposition \emph{only} by the data pair
+This is because the search precisely for such a scheme \cite[Introduction~(!)]{fuchs2} constitutes the dominant bulk of the subject matter of so extensive literature on math of quantum foundations \cite{engesser, silverman, dAriano+}.
+That is why nearly all the quantum terminology we have been accustomed \cite{fried, gudder}, \eg,

+should be viewed methodologically as \emph{non}"=existing at the beginning.
+The usage of such terms is forbidden until they have been created explicitly without their implication a~priory and without `guessing or fitting underneath' the familiar constructs.

+A few words about the \lvs\ itself.
+As was the case with deriving the rule \eqref{BR}, the whole discourse does not depend on ``mechanism for the emergence of \lvs'' \cite[p.~4]{br2}.
+If desired, the statement about quantum linearity \cite{br1} may be forgotten/"!ignored as a theorem, and one may keep within the orthodox/"!postulational view on the superposition.
+Then the questions are: \begin{itemize} \item Is such a non-Hilbertian \lvs-version of the superposition principle sufficient to produce the remaining (counterintuitive for comprehension) quantum math?
+Will that minimalism call for extra premises or axioms? \end{itemize} The answers are `yes and no', respectively, as soon as this \lvs\ is supplemented with the `observable' function~\eqref{a2}.